Eccys/Visary/README.md

 # Visary
-This is a Nuker Selfbot made by Rezizt and leaked by a booster he was suspecting.
+This is a Nuker Selfbot made by Rezizt and leaked by a booster that gave me.

 ## Setup